cloudcreativity/laravel-json-api/README.md

 ## Status

-This repository is under development but is considered relatively stable.
-Tagged versions exist and we have live applications that are using the repository.
+This repository is under development.
+We have production applications that are using the package and extensive test coverage of these applications.

-> We want to get to v1.0 as soon as is possible.
-However, one of the base packages that we use - `neomerx/json-api` - is not yet on at 1.*.
-As they could in theory make breaking changes to their package, we can't yet tag this package as 1.0.
+The reason we have not tagged the package as `1.0` is because some features require refinement.
+You'll see from the issues that there are plenty of suggestions from users of the package as to how to improve it.
+We might therefore need to introduce breaking changes as we work on these improvements.

+We are committed to providing [upgrade notes](UPGRADE.md) on each breaking change as we develop the package.

 ## License